d-krupke/cpsat-primer/README.md

 For this, we can set the parameters `absolute_gap_limit` and `relative_gap_limit`.
 The absolute limit tells CP-SAT to stop as soon as the solution is at most a specific value apart to the bound, the relative limit is relative to the bound.
-More specific, CP-SAT will stop as soon as the objective value (O) is within relative ratio
+More specifically, CP-SAT will stop as soon as the objective value(O) is within relative ratio
 $abs(O - B) / max(1, abs(O))$ of the bound (B).
 To stop as soon as we are within 5% of the optimum, we could state (TODO: Check)